alxp/islandty/README.md

 The `id` column is special and should contain distinct values.
 If a spreadsheet contains duplicates of an `id` value, undefined behaviour will result.

 If a CSV from exported Islandora content has 'node_id' rather than 'id', that column will be used as the id.of 'id'

+### Create a .env file

+You can copy sample.env to .env and change the value of dataFIleName to your CSV or Google Sheets share URL.

 ### Point to your binaries' root folder in `.env`